 The PTMP and TMP use the same classifications on the trail types that appear in both plans.
 The following are the categories.
-Diagrams for each type are in Appendix B.
+Diagrams for each type are in Appendix C. The TMP addresses trails along roads.

 Off-Road Multi-Use Pathway